 Control focuses on adventure over action, with combat mostly there to break up exploration and narrative.
 There’s a sprinkling of puzzles to gain access to new areas and a challenging checkpoint system that demands your knowledge of the The Agency’s map.
 You play as Jesse, the new director of the Federal Bureau of Control, and it’s your job to figure out what the source of the Hiss invasion is, while also unravelling the mystery of your own past.
 Character upgrades let you specialise in different skills such as bumping your health pool or making your telekinetic powers even more devastating.
 Your arsenal grows as you progress through the game, and you’ll accumulate supernatural items such as a revolver with infinite ammunition that can change between a sniper rifle, shotgun, pistol, or machine gun in an instant.

 What Control absolutely nails, however, is a strong sense of place.
 The Bureau’s headquarters is a shapeshifting labyrinth of eerie corridors and pristine board rooms that feels utterly convincing in spite of the fantastical paranormal activity it you encounter there.
 Snippets of the story are scattered everywhere in the form of radio programs, TV shows, case files, interview recordings, and reports, but each one is brimming with so much intrigue that reading through them all never feels like a chore.

-Those are the most epic action-packed adventures you can find on PC.
+Those are the best action-adventure games you can find on PC.
 We hope you didn’t break too many priceless historical artifacts on the way here, or sent numerous archaeologists to their doom.
 Still, if you did, we hope you had fun doing so.
-However, if you like your adventures with a little less action, check out the best adventure games on PC instead.
+However, if you like your adventures with a little less action, check out the best adventure games on PC, or the best idle and clicker games on PC instead.
 They’re a little less perilous.